There are more things to do in Newcastle than you’d ever imagine.

 You can also learn all about local history – including the fact that this castle isn’t in fact the castle the city was named for.
 That honor actually belongs to another fortress that previously occupied the same site.
 But anyways – visiting is one of the unmissable things to do in Newcastle.

 You can get your Newcastle Castle tickets here.

 TOP TIP: Looking for more historical buildings?
 Why not visit the University of Northumbria campus to admire Burt Hall and the Southerland Building?

 Explore the Historic Market

-Grainger Market is covered, so it’s great to visit no matter what the weather – surely one of the things to do in Newcastle when it rains.
+Grainger Market is covered, so it’s great to visit no matter what the weather – surely a place to visit when it rains.
 Fans of architecture will love the light, bright, dome-roofed structure that’s home to all manner of local food and retail outlets.
 You can enjoy a coffee or lunch stop as you watch the world go by here.

 There are cheap and cheerful shops, vintage outlets and craft stalls to name but a few.
 The Grade I listed market dating from 1835 also has the world’s smallest branch of M&S, in the form of the fascinating ‘Marks and Spencer Original Penny Bazaar.’

 Go to Beamish